mohamfaisal/programming-skills-portfolio-mohamfaisal/Chapter 1- Getting Started with Python/Exercises/README.md

 Write a Python program to print the following string in a specific format.

-Twinkle, twinkle, little star,
+Twinkle, twinkle, little star,sky.
 	How I wonder what you are!
 		Up above the world so high,
-		Like a diamond in the sky.
+		Like a diamond in the
 Twinkle, twinkle, little star,
 	How I wonder what you are